pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 - SUPPORT_LINK: Link to the web page containing support information
 - TERMS_OF_USE_LINK: Link to the web page containing terms and conditions

-#### Secrets

-Additionally, there are several secret keys that need to be set.
-We recommand to generate your own secret keys.
-Alternatively, if you leave their value to "SECRET", the configuration leader service will generate a random key for each of them.

-* SSO_COOKIE_SIGN_SECRET: salt used to generate SSO cookie signature
-* FILES_READ_TOKEN_SECRET: salt used to generate read tokens for attachments
-* CORE_SYSTEM_KEY: key to make system calls on cores
-* REGISTER_SYSTEM_KEY_1: key to make system calls on register
-* REGISTER_ADMIN_KEY_1: key to make admin calls on register

 ## Pryv.io emails

 As explained in the [Emails configuration document](https://api.pryv.com/customer-resources/#documents), the following fields need to be set only when activating Pryv.io emails:

-* MAIL_FROM_NAME: name of the sender
+- MAIL_FROM_NAME: name of the sender
-* MAIL_FROM_ADDRESS: email address of the sender
+- MAIL_FROM_ADDRESS: email address of the sender
-* MAIL_SMTP_HOST: host of the SMTP server that will be delivering the emails
+- MAIL_SMTP_HOST: host of the SMTP server that will be delivering the emails
-* MAIL_SMTP_PORT: SMTP port (default is 587)
+- MAIL_SMTP_PORT: SMTP port (default is 587)
-* MAIL_SMTP_USER: username to authenticate against the SMTP server
+- MAIL_SMTP_USER: username to authenticate against the SMTP server
-* MAIL_SMTP_PASS: password to authenticate against the SMTP server
+- MAIL_SMTP_PASS: password to authenticate against the SMTP server

 ## SSL certificates